Time Efficiency for Creatives (17 time management styles)

 10. The Eisenhower Matrix

 The Eisenhower Matrix organizes things by their relative urgency and importance.
+It’s a way to visualize your stuff and prioritize things.

-The matrix is broken into four main boxes, where you input tasks based on their urgency and importance.
+The matrix is broken into four main boxes, where you organize tasks based on their urgency and importance.
+Some tasks are moved to the top, some are scheduled, some are delegated and some are deleted.

-Better creative time management means you know which of your tasks are most important and most urgent (and which are not).
+Better time management means you know which of your tasks are most important and most urgent (and which are not).

-11. Timeboxing + Creative Workflows
+11. Timeboxing

 12. The Do Something Principle

 The do something principle is a motivation and discipline strategy, that focuses on just taking action and doing the thing you’re thinking about doing.
+It’s a concept I discovered through Mark Manson.

-When plagued with issues of motivation or confusion for what to do next, it’s best to just take action.
+When plagued with issues of motivation or confusion for what to do next, sometimes it’s best to just take action.

 Just do something.

 Often, it’s our doing that creates motivation and insight for which courses of action are best to take (through trial and error and hands-on involvement).
+This is because mood follows action.

-13. Doing the Hard Things First
+13. Do the Hard Things First

 Doing the hard things first means saving the easiest, funnest stuff for last.

-This is effective because when you don’t have annoying tasks on your mind, you’re less stressed and more creative.
+This is effective because when you don’t have annoying tasks on your mind, you’re less stressed and therefore, more creative.

 You’ll also ensure you do the hard stuff earlier on, when we tend to have more motivation and discipline.